Extraordinary Teaching in Extraordinary Times

 Nature of the Award

-Up to 25 recipients will receive a $2,000 cash award from the campus and be recognized by the Academic Senate.
+Recipients will receive a cash award from the campus and be recognized by the Academic Senate.

 All members of the Academic Senate and non-Senate faculty/instructors are eligible.
 Also eligible are graduate and undergraduate student instructors, as well as staff who have supported excellent teaching.